apache/lucene/README.md

 ### Gradle build and tests

-`./gradlew assemble` will build a runnable Solr as noted above.
+`./gradlew assemble` will build libraries and documentation.

-`./gradlew check` will assemble Lucene/Solr and run all validation tasks unit tests.
+`./gradlew check` will run all validation tasks and unit tests.

 `./gradlew help` will print a list of help commands for high-level tasks.
 One of these is `helpAnt` that shows the gradle tasks corresponding to ant